Sinead Kavanagh: Bellator MMA

-Kavanagh made her Bellator debut against Elina Kallionidou at Bellator 169 on December 16, 2016; she won the bout by unanimous decision.
-She faced Iony Razafiarison on February 24, 2017 at Bellator 173, losing by unanimous decision.
+Kavanagh made her Bellator debut against Elina Kallionidou at Bellator 169 on 16 December 2016; she won the bout by unanimous decision.
+She faced Iony Razafiarison on 24 February 2017 at Bellator 173, losing by unanimous decision.
 Kavanagh returned to face former Australian boxing champ Arlene Blencowe on 25 August 2017 at Bellator 182.
 She lost the fight via split decision.
-She later defeated Maria Casanova via TKO at Bellator 187 on November 10, 2017.
+She later defeated Maria Casanova via TKO at Bellator 187 on 10 November 2017.

-Kavanagh faced Janay Harding at Bellator 207 on October 12, 2018.
+Kavanagh faced Janay Harding at Bellator 207 on 12 October 2018.
 She lost the bout after it was stopped due to a cut.
-She was scheduled to face Olga Rubin at Bellator 217, however she pulled out of the bout due to injury.
-She faced Leslie Smith in her promotional debut at Bellator 224 on July 12, 2019.
+She was scheduled to face Olga Rubin at Bellator 217, however, she pulled out of the bout due to injury.
+She faced Leslie Smith in her promotional debut at Bellator 224 on 12 July 2019.
 She lost the fight by majority decision.
-The bout against Olga Rubin was rebooked for Bellator 234 on November 15, 2019.
+The bout against Olga Rubin was rebooked for Bellator 234 on 15 November 2019.
 She won the bout via TKO in the second round.

-Kavanagh won a bout with Katharina Lehner at Bellator Milan 3 on October 3, 2020, by unanimous decision.
+Kavanagh won a bout with Katharina Lehner at Bellator Milan 3 on 3 October 2020, by unanimous decision.

-Kavanagh fought for the Bellator Women's Featherweight Championship against Cris Cyborg on November 12, 2021 at Bellator 271.
-After exchanging on the feet, Kavanagh was knockout out early in the first round.
+Kavanagh fought for the Bellator Women's Featherweight Championship against Cris Cyborg on 12 November 2021 at Bellator 271.
+After exchanging on the feet, Kavanagh was knocked out early in the first round.

-Kavanagh faced Leah McCourt on February 25, 2022 at Bellator 275.
+Kavanagh faced Leah McCourt on 25 February 2022 at Bellator 275.
 Even though she injured her knee during the bout, Kavanagh won the bout via unanimous decision.

-Kavanagh faced Janay Harding in a rematch on February 25, 2023 at Bellator 291.
+Kavanagh faced Janay Harding in a rematch on 25 February 2023 at Bellator 291.
 She won the fight by unanimous decision.

+Kavanagh faced Sara Collins on 23 September 2023 at Bellator 299.
+She lost the fight via split decision.

+Kavanagh was scheduled to rematch Leah McCourt on 22 March 2024 at Bellator Champions Series 1.
+On 20 February, McCourt announced that she was out of the bout due to broken ribs and a torn oblique.

+Kavanagh faced Arlene Blencowe in a rematch on 22 June 2024 at Bellator Champions Series 3 and lost the bout by a guillotine choke submission.